DiamondLightSource/malcolmjs/docs/source/userguide/user_interface_overview.rst

 In both cases the 'central panel' presents a view of the Attribute's value against time.
 This may represent a constantly changing value, for example a calculated data value updated every 2ms, or a periodically changing boolean on/off status indicator that only changes every 10h.
 Two representations of the Attribute value are available and can be selected by choosing the appropriate option at the bottom of the 'central panel' thus:

     * Plot - presents the Attribute Value as a line chart, displaying value against time on the pre-defined timing interval (potentially specified via a second Attribute within the same `block_`.
 This graphical view is interactive and as a user you have the ability to undertake basic activities within the chart including panning, zooming and exporting for offline use.
-See `working_with_charts_` for further information.
+See `monitoring_attribute_values_` for further information.
     * Table - presents the Attribute Value as a series of rows in a table.
 Each row represents the value at a different time point.

 For example, viewing the plot associated with the 'PANDA Input Encoder':